SHOP FOR ALL IRRIGATION SUPPLIES ON SPRINKLER WAREHOUSE

 Typical sprinkler systems are, on average, about 75% water efficient, while drip irrigation systems have 90% or higher water efficiency.
 This is due to several key design differences.

-High-pressure sprays deliver too much water too quickly.
-It cannot be absorbed by the soil and is prone to wind dispersal.
-The water can’t be absorbed, it either puddles, which can be unhealthy for plants, or it runs off and is wasted.
+• Water Pressure – High-pressure sprays deliver too much water too quickly.
+When it cannot be absorbed by the soil, it either puddles, which can be unhealthy for plants, or it runs off and is wasted.
+The slow delivery rate of drip irrigation allows the soil to absorb the water laterally, and maintain a uniform moisture level.

 The increasing popularity of conservation, environmental friendliness, and the “green” movement have made drip irrigation a trendy choice, but it is a sound option for increasing plant health and saving money, as well.
 Drip systems are easy to design and install.
 They don’t require any trench digging and the above-ground tubing can be conformed to a variety of landscapes.
 This makes them a great option for avid do-it-yourselfers, and installing the system yourself will save a considerable amount of money.